eb3095/primeminister/.github/README.md

 Runs on pull requests, pushes, and weekly.

 **What it does:**
-- Scans dependencies for known vulnerabilities with `safety`
 - Runs static security analysis with `bandit`
 - Uploads security reports as artifacts